Frequently Asked Questions

-- The road-less Darien Gap is over 125 miles of thick jungles, tortuous rivers, low but rugged mountains, and a vast marshy swamp that separates Panama from South America.
-The Pan-American Highway stretches some 17,000 miles from Alaska to Argentina, but is yet to be completed across the Darien Gap.
+- The roadless Darien Gap comprises over 125 miles of thick jungles, tortuous rivers, low but rugged mountains, and a vast marshy swamp separating Panama from South America.
+The Pan-American Highway stretches some 17,000 miles from Alaska to Argentina but is yet to be completed across the Darien Gap.
 A 50-mile-wide delta of the Atrato River soaks most of the land, keeping the ground swampy.
-Several attempts have been made to build a road, but potential environmental damage, disruption of the indigenous tribes who live there, and possible influx of diseased cows from South America to North America, have thwarted roadbuilders.
-That means the only way to cross the gap is off-road, an extremely difficult trek due to the rugged jungle covered mountains and deep water and mud in the Atrato Swamp.
+Several attempts have been made to build a road.
+Still, potential environmental damage, disruption of the indigenous tribes who live there, and a possible influx of diseased cows from South America to North America have thwarted roadbuilders.
+That means the only way to cross the gap is off-road, an arduous trek due to the rugged jungle-covered mountains, deep water, and mud in the Atrato Swamp.

 Why did it take four attempts to cross the Darien Gap?

 Dry season is the only logical time to attempt a land crossing of the Darien Gap.
 It rains from March through December!

 - Began on June 15, 1975, with a 1972 Ford F-250.
 While Loren was away, an expedition member was shot and killed, probably by bandits' gunfire.
 It is still somewhat of a mystery why the man was killed, as nothing was stolen, or it may have even been a terrible accident.
 At any rate, that put an end to the first attempt.